 Target shooting is a non-contact sport.
 Safety is the priority with shooting supervised at all times by a qualified range officer.
 Unlike other sports, target shooting at a club level is a relatively non-competitive sport.
-The only real competition being with yourself to improve.
-Should you be interested, there are graded competitions available.
-You are not locked into a weekly commitment like some other sports, you can attend as often as you like.
-ISSF target shooting disciplines offered by the club are 50m Prone, 10m Air Rifle (indoors) and 50m Benchrest.

-We also provide the opportunity for you to obtain your shooters licence through the Firearms Safety Awareness Test.
+We provide the opportunity for you to obtain your shooters licence through the Firearms Safety Awareness Test.

-Prize Meeting
+Prize Meeting Results

 Facilities